William Annin Middle School

 The WAMS Media Center Learning Commons is a 21st century learning environment including complete wireless network access and three separate areas, one for smaller group collaboration, one for research, computer work or independent reading, studying or research, and one for independent hands-on learning and making activities.

 The center section of the Media Center has six collaboration centers and many desktop computers.
 It supports class instruction and research, as well as individual or small group collaborative project work.
 Projection capabilities are also available.

 The side section of the Media Center provides another area to support class instruction or research with print materials and/or wireless devices.
 Projection capabilities are also available.

 The IDEA Lab makerspace is a learning area open to all students where they can work hands-on with many different materials and direct their own learning.
 Currently the makerspace includes: Little Bits circuits, Arduino boards, Raspberry Pi, LEGOs and LEGO Mindstorm, computers for Scratch programming, Makey-Makey kits, an invention center and jewelry design station.
 As students' interests evolve, the materials in the makerspace change.

 The Media Center/Learning Commons staff provide many services to both students and faculty including:

-1. Scheduling, coordinating and supervision of the four sections of the learning space.
+1. Scheduling, coordinating and supervision of the three sections of the learning space.

 2. Various literacies instruction and support (digital, informational, media and technology) for all grades and classes.